Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 Please note, packages version 2.2.2 and older has been deprecated and will no longer be maintained.
 We encourage you to upgrade to the latest version to continue receiving updates.

+## 2.8.0 (2024-04-10)

+### New Features:
+  - Support Custom Teams Endpoints (CTE).

+## 2.8.0-beta.1 (2024-04-05)

+### Bug Fixes:
+  - Maintenance release.

+## 2.7.0 (2024-03-21)

+### New Features:
+  - Support for Media Statistics feature.
+  - Support for Data Channel feature.
+  - Support for Background Replacement Effect.
+  - Support for CallNetworkOptions that allows setting up proxy address.
+  - Support for setting custom Time To Live for push notifications.

 ## 2.6.0 (2024-02-02)

 ### New Features: